 Care at Home

 After professional teeth cleaning, you should practice good oral hygiene to reverse gingivitis and prevent it from returning.
-Care at home include:
+Care at home includes:

 - Brush your teeth regularly with a soft-bristled toothbrush, especially after eating.